isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-paint-with-a-roller-without-streaks/index.md

 layout: post
 ---

-Painting with a [roller](https://pestpolicy.com/best-paint-roller-for-ceilings/) is one of the most efficient ways to cover large surfaces, such as walls and ceilings.
+Painting with a [roller](https://pestpolicy.com/best-paint-roller-for-ceilings/)is one of the most efficient ways to cover large surfaces, such as walls and ceilings.
 However, achieving a smooth, streak-free finish can be tricky for beginners.
 Proper technique, quality tools, and preparation are key to mastering roller painting without streaks.
 Heres a step-by-step guide to help you achieve professional results.

 ##  Why Do Streaks Occur When Painting with a Roller?